Breadcrumb

 Treatment Overview

-Treatment for obesity will be most successful if you create a long-term plan with your doctor.
-A reasonable goal might be to begin making lifestyle changes by increasing physical activity and eating healthy foods.
-Your initial goal should be to improve your health, not to achieve an ideal weight.
+You'll have the most success if you make a long-term plan with your doctor.
+Your first goal will likely be to improve your health, not to reach an ideal weight.

+Some people take medicines or have surgery to help them lose weight.
 Your doctor may also suggest counselling.
-If you use food to cope with depression, loneliness, anxiety, or boredom, you need to learn new skills to deal with those feelings.
+If you use food to cope with depression, loneliness, anxiety, or boredom, you can learn new skills to deal with those feelings.

 One of the best ways to increase your activity is by walking.